Church Photography Restrictions

 What I suspect has happened a lot in the past is that couples have asked a friend with a camera (FWC) to photograph their wedding.
 He/she has no idea of how to behave.
 Since the church officials cannot easily tell a professional from a FWC, they enforce draconian rules on everyone.
 The loser is ultimately the bride & groom of course who lose out on precious memories.
 It also seems incredibly strange to me that I would be prevented from photographing not just an important part of the day....but THE most important part of the day.
 The whole reason we're all there!

 If you can agree a compromise with your vicar/priest/official then it's always a good idea to follow up in an email or get it written into your contract so you have proof.
 I've had weddings before where the couple have discussed it, reassured me that I can move around and do whatever I need.
 Then on the day I'm told I must stand right at the back and not to move.

-Having photographed lots of church weddings in the Nottingham & Derby area.
-By far the most common is simply no flash and don’t run around.
-Again, this is where hiring an experienced wedding photographer will be crucial since they will have the right gear that will enable them to shoot in low light situations.
+By far the most common rule is simply no flash and don't run around.
+Again, this is where hiring an experienced wedding photographer will be crucial since they will have the right knowledge to know most of the time, flash is useless in a church and the correct gear to shoot in low light situations.

 If you've tried your best to persuade them and they refuse to budge then your options are unfortunately going to be limited.
 Here are pretty much your options.

 - Accept you won't have photographs of the ceremony itself.

 - Change the church to another.
 Due to family reasons this may not always be appropriate